Satisfactory-Clips-Archive/Media-Search-Archive/app/q-and-a.md

 # Progress
-* 7364 questions found out of 10952 clips
+* 7380 questions found out of 10982 clips
-* 7071 non-trolling & on-topic questions found out of 7364 total questions
+* 7086 non-trolling & on-topic questions found out of 7380 total questions
-* 362 questions found with no other references
+* 369 questions found with no other references
 ## grouped by date
+* 2023-08-15: 8 of 15 questions found with no other references
 * 2023-07-04: 1 of 7 questions found with no other references
 * 2023-06-27: 2 of 19 questions found with no other references
 * 2023-06-23: 0 of 1 questions found with no other references